Fiersa Besari

 Fiersa Besari (born 3 March 1984) is an Indonesian singer, songwriter, musician and author.
 He is best known for his music, which is often described as an "indie music" style.
 Besari has made several albums, including Tempat Aku Pulang (2014) and Konspirasi Alam Semesta (2015) and has recorded hit songs including "Celengan Rindu", "Waktu yang Salah" dan "April".

-As an author, he has produced six novels and also involved as one of the founders of Komunitas Pecandu Buku (Book Addict Community).
+As an author, he has produced six novels and is also involved as one of the founders of Komunitas Pecandu Buku (Book Addict Community).
 Besari is also active as a mountaineering content creator.
-He is starting Atap Negeri journey where he will climb 33 mountains in 33 provinces in Indonesia which will be uploaded on his YouTube channel.
+He is starting the Atap Negeri journey, where he will climb 33 mountains in 33 provinces in Indonesia, which will be uploaded on his YouTube channel.

 Music career

-Besari began his career as a vocalist for several indie bands, such as Hellfairies and Eat Well Earl.
+Besari began his career as a vocalist for several indie emo/pop punk bands, such as Hellfairies and Eat Well Earl.
 Eat Well Earl was formed by Fiersa and his friends with their song "Standing Next To You".
-However, the band disbanded when Besari's friends got married one-by-one, which then forced him to pursue a solo career.
+However, the band disbanded when Besari's friends got married one by one, which then forced him to pursue a solo career.

-In 2009 he has been recording and storing music from ballad songs he wrote which were later compiled into an album.
+In 2009, he began recording and storing music from indie pop ballad songs he wrote, which were later compiled into an album.
 Besari then decided to sell his album in 2012.
 "Melangkah Tanpamu" is the embryo of his works and 11:11 is his first album, which six years later becomes a book with the same title.